 Application requirements for those seeking admission as first-year students are as follows:

 - Complete the online application form with an electronic signature.
 The deadline for application is July 1.

 - Include with your application a brief personal statement, written by you in your own words.
 You can use this statement to convey to the Admissions Committee any experiences, interests, unusual circumstances or other information you believe may help the committee evaluate your potential for success at the Law School.
 Because we don't conduct individual interviews, your personal statement is the best way for you to tell us what you would most like us to know about you.

 - Have the Law School Admission Council submit a copy of your JD-CAS report (which includes copies of transcripts from all U.S. undergraduate schools) to the Law School.
 If you earned your bachelor’s (or equivalent) degree from a college or university outside the United States, its territories or Canada, you must use a credential evaluation service.
 We prefer use of the JD-CAS, but we also will accept evaluations from organizations that are members of the National Association of Credential Evaluation Services or Association of International Credentials Evaluators.

-If at any point in the LL.M. application process you encounter difficulties, contact Olive Hyman, assistant to the director of graduate studies, at (313) 577-0088 or email@example.com.
+If at any point in the application process you encounter difficulties, contact Olive Hyman at (313) 577-0088 or email@example.com.